CHIANG MAI TO THE GREAT WALL OF CHINA

 From Tibetan Highlands to the Heart of the Silk Road

-We ride north from Labrang to Lanzhou, the capital of Gansu Province and a major hub along the Yellow River.
+Our ride takes is from Labrang to Lanzhou, the capital of Gansu Province and a major hub along the Yellow River.
 From there, we head east toward Tianshui, an important stop on the ancient Silk Road.

 Distance: Approx. 430 km